muneeba-sanaullah/AI-dashboard/README.md

 📷 Preview
 <img src="dashboard.png" alt="AI Dashboard Preview" width="800" />

-(Replace screenshot.png with the actual file name of your screenshot in the repo)

 📜 License

 This project is open-source and available under the MIT License.